 While it’s doubtful that they can actually help you with your yardwork, these lamps by Karman are more than useful when it comes to providing useful light and fun, artistic accents.

-These spiraling pendants by Marset show a tendency this year toward playful forms enhanced by cheerful pinks and other pastel colors.
+These soon-to-be-released spiraling pendants by Marset show a tendency this year toward playful forms enhanced by cheerful pinks and other pastel colors.

 Palma by Vibia